 Carry out store checks easily via web forms

 During each personal store visit, your sales staff have the task of checking various aspects for accuracy, depending on the type of company.
-For this purpose, we have set up a web form that can easily be filled out by your sales staff during or after their visit to the store.
-You will find the web forms in the top right-hand corner under "Forms".
-When your sales manager clicks on the web form, he or she can start filling it out immediately.
+For this purpose, we have set up a web form that can be easily filled out by your sales staff during or after their visit to the store.
+You can find the web forms in the upper right corner under "Forms".
+If your sales manager clicks on the web form, he can start filling it out directly.

 The underlying table remains the "Store Check" table.
 Each entry via a web form appears in the rows and columns of this table.